Enum LockTime

 pub fn is_satisfied_by_height(&self, h: Height) -> Result<bool, Error>

-Returns true if this [relative::LockTime
+Returns true if this [relative::LockTime] is satisfied by Height.

 §Errors